Guidelines for abstracts submission

 - The submitter confirms that all co-authors are aware that the presentation material is intended for publication should the submitted abstract be accepted to the ECCO Congress.

-- All presenting authors are kindly invited to personally sign the Publication consent form on their talks directly onsite in the speakers’ centre.
-By accepting the invitation for an oral presentation, speakers already tentatively give consent to recording of the talks and the online publication of the webcasts.
+- All presenting authors are kindly invited to submit their Publication consent form on their talks online after the acceptance notification.
+By accepting the invitation for an oral presentation or a digital oral presentation, speakers already agree to schedule a slot for a pre-recording of the talks and give consent to the online publication of the webcasts.

 - ECCO will withdraw abstracts upon written notification from the submitting author by the deadline stated in the notification email.
 After this date, ECCO cannot guarantee that a withdrawn abstract will be excluded from publication.
 If circumstances prevent attendance, the presenting author must arrange for the presentation to be given by a co-author.
 Acceptance of the abstract obligates the author to present the paper.